Plant Profiles 4 min read

 What kind of bulb works best for plants without any sun?

-A full-spectrum LED bulb with a colour temperature of 5000–6500K and a PPFD (photosynthetic photon flux density) of at least 50 µmol/m²/s at 12 inches.
+A full-spectrum LED bulb with a color temperature of 5000–6500K and a PPFD (photosynthetic photon flux density) of at least 50 µmol/m²/s at 12 inches.
 The SANSI 10W or GE BR30 9W are excellent screw-in options that fit standard E26 sockets.
 Avoid purple “blurple” lights unless you enjoy living in a discotheque—white full-spectrum looks like daylight and is more effective for foliage plants.
 One 10W bulb covers a 2x2 foot area.

 How far should the light be from the leaves?